-Previous studies have also proposed holistic methods to conduct the forecast for the promoted and non-promoted periods.
+Previous studies have also proposed more holistic methods to conduct the forecast for the promoted and non-promoted periods.
 Gür Ali, SayIn, van Woensel, and Fransoo (2009) evaluated the forecasting performance of the support vector machine (SVM) models and regression tree models.
-Their methods incorporate a range of variables constructed based on the promotional information of the focal product.
+Their methods incorporate a range of variables based on the promotional information of the focal product.
 Divakar et al. (2005) developed the CHAN4CAST system with models of a dynamic regression structure to forecast brand volume sales for the manufacturer/channel.
 Huang et al. (2014) proposed a two-stage general-to-specific ADL model with competitive promotional information within the same product category.
 The competitive promotional information are selected with variable selection methods or are constructed using principal component analysis.
 Ma et al. (2016) further integrated the promotional information not only from the same category of the focal product but also from other related product categories.
-They resort to Granger causality test to indicate the relevant product categories and then rely on the Least Absolute Shrinkage and Selection Operator Algorithm (LASSO) not only as a variable selection procedure but also as a model simplification strategy.
+They resort to Granger causality test to indicate the relevant product categories and then rely on the Least Absolute Shrinkage and Selection Operator Algorithm (LASSO, thereafter) not only as a variable selection procedure but also as a model simplification strategy.